hquan212/YchartsTakeHomeBackEnd/README.md

-# Ychart take home challenge 3
+# Ychart Take Home Challenge 3

 ## Back-End challenge

-In this challenge, I wrote the Reconciliation class which takes in the recon.in file, parses the instructions, performs the transaction steps and then compares the output from the transactions vs the second days positions input.
+In this challenge, I wrote the Reconciliation class which takes in the recon.in file, parses the instructions, performs the transaction steps and then compares the output from the transactions vs the next days positions input.

 This will perform the unit reconciliation that will display the differences between the two positions and whether or not we need to go back and find out if we are missing input data.